michelle-wangg/impromptu/README.md

 The UI/UX was prototyped using Figma and implemented with React Native.
 We used NoSQL's database, Firebase for the backend to store and retrieve user information.

 ## Challenges we ran into
-- Many members of our team are more familiar with front-end development so for many of us, this was one first times using Firebase.
+- Our team is more familiar with front-end development so for many of us, this was one first times using Firebase.
 We faced many difficulties, from setting it up to connecting it with the frontend.
 - Ideating: Our team were able to brainstorm many ideas, but none felt like they were "it."
 We would discuss and our ideas would be overflowing, to the point where we had to narrow back down as they were unrealistic to complete in a 24 hour hackathon.
 - We drove from Seattle from Vancouver (UBC) so we struggled with getting enough sleep, having a proper place to rest, and being mindful of staying well-rested for the 3 hour car ride back tomorrow.